 Now think about all the kids battling cancer and blood disorders.
 Think about the stress and fear their parents and families face every minute of every day.
 Suppose someone, somewhere, gave them $10 million.
-Would it change their …Continue reading →
+Would it change their …Click here to continue reading

 Hollyn is celebrating life.

 When your family is affected by childhood cancer, you celebrate life every day.
 Our family recently stepped up the celebration with an amazing group of people.
 We attended the annual Celebrate Life event at Children’s Hospital of Wisconsin.
 It always amazes me how many kids are in this battle and how many are just out of treatment.

 It was great to see my daughter Hollyn (who was diagnosed with cancer in 2005) and everyone else at the event get a lot of “wows” from the staff.
 She really is growing up.
 Her hair is longer, but she’s still the same girl many of them met seven years ago.
 I hope her warm smile and hugs never change.